nikkilr88/egghead-asciicasts/deploy-web-apps-with-zeit-now/lessons/tools-configure-secrets-and-environment-variables-with-zeit-s-now.md

 $ now -e GREETING=Egghead
 ```

 Let's deploy.
 We'll come over here, wait for that to finish up.
-Cool.
-"Hello, egghead."
-That worked.
+Cool. `Hello Egghead` That worked.

 You can actually do this with multiple things.
 Let's change this a little bit.
 Let's say this becomes `${greeting}` and this becomes `${name}`.
 That's a little bit more appropriate.
 We say, `var name = process.env.NAME;`